LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 .. c:function:: int SPRKStepSetFixedStep(void* arkode_mem, realtype hfixed)

-   Disabled time step adaptivity within SPRKStep, and specifies the fixed time step size to use for the following internal step(s).
+   Disables time step adaptivity within SPRKStep, and specifies the fixed time step size to use for the following internal step(s).

    :param arkode_mem: pointer to the SPRKStep memory block.